facebook/FAI-PEP/README.md

                         User can specify an identifier and that will be passed to the output so that the result can be easily identified.
+  --wipe_cache WIPE_CACHE
+                        Specify whether to evict cache or not before running --hash_platform_mapping HASH_PLATFORM_MAPPING
+                        Specify the devices hash platform mapping json file.
+  --user_string USER_STRING
+                        Specify the user running the test (to be passed to the remote reporter).
 ```

 ## Continuous benchmark run